coinflex-exchange/v2/source/includes/_v3_restapi.md

 Get sub account information

 <aside class="notice">
-only allow this call using API keys paired with the parent account!
-Return all active subaccounts.
+This endpoint can only be called using API keys paired with the parent account!
+Returns all active subaccounts.
 </aside>

 > **Request**